imshahinul/pdfghost/README.md

 - **Watermarking**: Add or remove text or image watermarks to PDFs.
 - **Image to PDF**: Covert Images to PDF file.
 - **PDF to Image**: Convert pages of a PDF file to images.
+- **Encrypt/Decrypt PDFs**: Add password protection to PDFs and decrypt them with the correct password.

 ## Installation